KirtiThakur1/ERP_Institute-Management-System/README.md

 **⁉️How to Run the Project:**

 - Download or clone this repository
-- Import the provided erp_db.sql file into your MySQL (via phpMyAdmin)
+- Import the provided ims_erp_db file into your MySQL (via phpMyAdmin)
 - Place the folder into your local Apache server (e.g., htdocs in XAMPP)
 - Update database credentials in config.php
-- Run http://localhost/erp-system in your browser

 **📸 Screenshots:**